wastelandsurvivalguide/wastelandsurvivalguide.github.io/wsg/docs/tools-avoid.md

 ### Vortex

-Vortex features a convoluted and inconvenient conflict-management system that simply isn't compatible with how load orders and other information are shared among the modding community.
+Vortex features a convoluted and inconvenient conflict management system that simply isn't compatible with how the modding community shares load orders.
 For example, imagine that we have been instructed to apply the following load order:

 ```txt showLineNumbers
 FalloutNV.esp